Bubble Tea Craze on GrabFood!

-Have a look at the dazzling array of Bubble Tea flavours available on GrabFood today and you’ll find some uniquely Southeast Asian flavours like Chendol, Durian, and Gula Melaka, as well as rare flavours like salted cream and cheese!
+Have a look at the dazzling array of bubble tea flavours available on GrabFood today and you’ll find some uniquely Southeast Asian flavours like Chendol, Durian, and Gula Melaka, as well as rare flavours like salted cream and cheese!
 Can you spot your favourite flavours here?

-Let’s break it down by the country that GrabFood serves, and see who likes which flavours of Bubble Tea more!
+Let’s break it down by the country that GrabFood serves, and see who likes which flavours of bubble tea more!

 Top the Toppings!

 Pearl seems to be the unbeatable best topping of most of the countries, except Vietnam whose №1 topping turned out to be Cheese Pudding!
-Top 3 toppings that topped your favorite bubble tea are:
+Top 3 toppings that topped your favourite bubble tea are:

 Best Time for Bubble Tea!